Estimated reading time: 10 minutes

 Many people wait until the first of the month, first of the year, a birthday, or another important date to buckle down.
 But the truth is, your money doesn’t wait.
 To money, any date is arbitrary.

 If you want to start actually achieving your financial goals, especially your big, significant goals (like getting a handle on your credit card debt or starting to fortify your retirement savings), there’s no better time to begin.
-It all starts with narrowing your focus.
+It all starts with narrowing your focus and breaking down your financial goals.

 So, if you’re ready, here are 8 steps to help you break down and set your targets so you can start achieving those big financial goals right away!